|2018 leaders||2017-18 leaders|

 Here are the changes to the teams since last week:

-- Aaron Nola of the Phillies rises to the third spot among NL pitchers for 2018 with 8.7 Box-Toppers points and also rises to the fourth spot among NL pitchers for 2017-18 with 24.5 points over the past two seasons.
-Nola displaces Jose Quintana of the Cubs from the top four NL pitchers for 2018 (7.1) and Zack Greinke of the Diamondbacks from the top four NL pitchers for 2017-18 (24.1).
+Aaron Nola of the Phillies rises to the second spot among NL pitchers for 2018 with 9.7 Box-Toppers points and also rises to the fourth spot among NL pitchers for 2017-18 with 25.5 points over the past two seasons.

 Max Scherzer of the Nationals continues to lead all players in both 2018 and combined 2017-18 Box-Toppers points.
 Scherzer’s 15.4 points in 2018 and 40.4 points over 2017-18 also leads all National League pitchers.